History of Argentina in Timeline

 December 2019: Fernández and Kirchner took office

-2019: 4th world producer of beef
+2019: Argentina ranked 4th world producer of beef

-May 2020: Government defaulted
+May 2020: Argentina defaulted on debt

-2020: Forest cover in Argentina
+2020: Forest Cover in Argentina

-In 2020, forest cover in Argentina was around 10% of the total land area, equivalent to 28,573,000 hectares.
+In 2020, the forest cover in Argentina was approximately 10% of the total land area, equivalent to 28,573,000 hectares.

 2021: Installed hydroelectric power

-2021: Dual carriageways
+2021: Kilometers of dual carriageways

-January 2022: OECD candidate country
+January 2022: Argentina became an OECD candidate country

-2022: World Cup Win
+2022: World Cup Win in 2022

 April 2023: Fernández announced he would not seek re-election

-November 2023: Milei won presidential election run-off
+November 2023: Javier Milei won the election

-In November 2023, Javier Milei won the presidential election run-off with 55.7% of the vote.
+In November 2023, Javier Milei won the election run-off with 55.7% of the vote.

 December 2023: Milei's presidency began